-To learn more about the Community Conversation Grants Guidelines, click here.
+- To learn more about the Community Conversation Grants Guidelines, click here.

-To see the Community Conversation Workbook, click here
+- To see the Community Conversation Workbook, click here

-To apply for a Community Conversation Grant, click here
+- To apply for a Community Conversation Grant, click here

 Emerging Partnership Planning Grants | These grants support groups with costs related to strategic planning consultation and facilitation, convening partners, documentation of planning and creating an information sharing system for their partnership.*The Emerging Partnership Planning Grants will be offered twice a year.
 August 11, 2017 and March 2018.

-- Impact Initiative Grant Information
+- Emerging Partnership Planning Grant Information

-- Impact Initiative Grant Application
+- Emerging Partnership Planning Grant Application